mervinj3546/explainthis/replit.md

 ## Overview

 This is a modern, full-stack financial web application called "Explain This Ticker" that provides stock market information and analysis.
-The application features a dark-themed UI built with React, TypeScript, and Tailwind CSS on the frontend, with an Express.js backend and PostgreSQL database for data persistence.
+The application features a dark-themed UI built with React, TypeScript, and Tailwind CSS on the frontend, with an Express.js backend and in-memory storage for rapid development.

+## Recent Changes (January 26, 2025)

+- ✅ Built complete dark mode financial web app with authentication
+- ✅ Implemented login/register system with session management
+- ✅ Created interactive dashboard with ticker search functionality
+- ✅ Added sidebar with watchlist and search history features
+- ✅ Built comprehensive content tabs (news, sentiment, fundamentals, technical)
+- ✅ Applied dark financial theme with green/blue color palette
+- ✅ Added demo account: demo@example.com / demo123 with sample data
+- ✅ Fixed authentication session management and type errors

 ## User Preferences